tommylees112/cduvallet.github.io/_posts/2019-02-04-xarray_subset_netcdf.md

 This is where we get to use **`xESMF`** (imported as `xe`) for regridding!

-Unfortunately, my initial one-liner was made a multi-liner by the difficulties of working with `xr.Dataset`'s rather than `xr.Dataarray`'s.
-In order to work with `xr.Dataset` you have to first **turn them into `xr.Dataarray`**, do the regridding *then* recombine them after the fact.
+Unfortunately, my initial one-liner was made a multi-liner by the difficulties of working with `xr.Dataset`s rather than `xr.DataArray`s.
+In order to work with `xr.Dataset` you have to first **turn them into `xr.DataArray`**, do the regridding *then* recombine them after the fact.

 ```python
 def convert_to_same_grid(reference_ds, ds):